Master Keyword List

 • Click on Save New Task.

-• Click on the white X on red circle to close the tool if you don't want to save the custom task.
+• Click on the white X on gray circle to close the tool.
+Click on Cancel if you don't want to save the custom task.

-new task in the Basic Task Bar, with description below it
+New task in the Basic Tasks, with description next to it

-To delete a custom task, click on the light gray X on the darker gray circle, immediately to the left of the task name.
+To delete a custom task, click on the light gray X on the darker gray circle, to the right of the task name.
 When you hover over the X, the gray circle turns red...

 deleting a custom task